+All objectives are met and we learn new things that support commercial success and benefit patients.
+Only part of the agenda is covered and we don't get all the input needed to support specific initiatives.
 The company is not presented well and/or the KOL participants disrupt the meeting with their own agendas.

-A TALE OF TWO COMPANIES
+OUR ORIGINAL TALE OF TWO COMPANIES

-These are real-life examples from 2 different companies.
+These are real-life examples from two different companies.
 Both said they had participated in many advisory boards in the past.
 Company A asked us to help select and recruit the participants, prepare and set up the ad board, and facilitate the discussion.
-Company B had already identified the participants but was having a problem in recruiting them for the meeting; they asked us to invite and confirm some well-known KOLs, help edit the company's presentation materials on their predefined topics, and attend the meeting.
+Company B had already identified the participants but was having a problem recruiting them for the meeting; they asked us to invite and confirm some well-known KOLs, help edit the company's presentation materials on their predefined topics, and attend the meeting.
 Both companies had similar objectives.